Assistant Vice Chancellor for Health Security Training and EducationDirector of Research, Nebraska Biocontainment Unit

 Executive Director of Education, Global Center for Health Security

-Associate Professor of Environmental, Agricultural and Occupational Health
+Professor and Interim Chair, Department of Environmental, Agricultural and Occupational Health

 University of Nebraska Medical Center

 College of Public Health

 - 2017-present, Assistant Vice Chancellor for Health Security Training and Education, Office of the Vice Chancellor for Academic Affairs, University of Nebraska Medical Center

 - 2017-present, Co-Director, Global Center for Health Security, University of Nebraska Medical Center

 - 2016-present, Associate Professor, Department of Environmental, Agricultural and Occupational Health

 - 2016-2017, Co-Director, National Center for Health Security and Bio preparedness, University of Nebraska Medical Center

 - 2016-present, Co-Principal Investigator, National Ebola Training and Education Center, National Consortium: Emory University, New York City Health and Hospitals Corporation, University of Nebraska Medical Center

 - 2011-present, Director of Research and Development, Nebraska Biocontainment Unit, Nebraska Medicine